sarah-antillia/Tensorflow-Image-Segmentation-API/README.md

 3.4 Tiled-Image-Inference
 </h2>
 Please move to the <b>./projects/TensorflowSlightlyFlexibleUNet/MultipleMyeloma</b> folder<br>
-,and run the following bat file to do tile-image-inference segmentation for images by the Trained-TensorflowUNet model for MultipleMyeloma.<br>
+,and run the following bat file to do tiled-image-inference segmentation for images by the Trained-TensorflowUNet model for MultipleMyeloma.<br>
 <pre>
 ./4.tiled_infer.bat
 </pre>